Skip to main content

 Bolivia: Sucre, The White Dino Capital

 We won’t lie, the main reason that we visited Bolivia’s “white city” was to go see the dinosaur park!, although we did want to see what all the fuss was about.
 Especially after Katie informed me that this was actually the capital!
-I always thought it was La Paz… theres some pub quiz fodder for you now!
+I always thought it was La Paz… there’s some pub quiz fodder for you now!

-This low built, colonial city is quite beautiful, with relaxed vibes, sunny days and salsa-loving nights, it just wasn’t for us, but cities like this rarely are.
-We’re, forever in favour of the rough around the edges, slightly less polished and certainly more smelly cities such as La Paz (you’ll always be the capital to me).
+This low-built, colonial city is quite beautiful, with relaxed vibes, sunny days and salsa-loving nights, It just wasn’t for us, but cities like this rarely are.
+We’re forever in favour of the rough around the edges, slightly less polished and certainly more smelly cities such as La Paz (you’ll always be the capital to me).

 Do you like your salsa spicy??